Presidents Obama, Clinton head to Northeast Ohio for Hillary

-The location and time for the Obama visit have not yet been confirmed.
-The campaign typically posts events so the public can sign-up for free tickets while staff work out logistics of when and where the speeches will take place.
+The location and time for the Obama visit have not been confirmed.
+The campaign typically posts events so the public can sign up for free tickets while staff work out logistics of when and where the speeches will take place.

-The visit by President Bill Clinton, for example, was announced Friday, three days before the campaign settled on 4:15 p.m. at the Ironworkers Local Hall (550 Training Center at 618 High Ave.
-NW) in Canton.
+The visit by President Bill Clinton, for example, was announced Friday, three days before the campaign settled on 4:15 p.m. at the Ironworkers Local 550 Training Center at 618 High Ave.
+NW in Canton.

 Tickets for President Obama’s stop can be accessed at http://hrc.io/2dqIsLO.